ciyang05/A11-Maze/README.md

 Shakila Jafari-  I guess my main question now is if there’s an easy way to see the order of the recursive calls without the animation, just to understand it better.
 Other than that, this assignment was fun and made recursion feel a lot less abstract for me.
 The hardest part was getting it to actually find the path but overall I liked it.

 Victoria Reyes Borges - I really enjoyed this last assignment.
 It gave me a little bit of hands-on experience with hashmaps and how we use it to store data.
 I found it hard at the beginning to visualize it and understand the logic behind it, but overall it helped me to become more intuitive with it.

+Chiashi Yang - I enjoyed the assignment and found it challenging yet doable at the same time.
+I had some trouble implementing parts of phase 3, however, I was able to work through the steps and logic to figure it out!